Wednesday, November 19, 2025

 How it is spread: This theory has been picked up by countless books, documentaries, and podcasts making it one of the most popular conspiracy theories today.
 Recent government files were released which stirred up new interest on social media and internet forums.
 The mystery behind this event leaves so many unanswered questions that popular TV and semi-academic papers will likely continue to cover this event.

-Overall, I find both of these theories very interesting.
+Overall, I find both of these theories interesting.
 I am not quite sure if I believe either, but they make for quality entertainment.